I know the frustration.

 How do you approach link building?

 Most times, you send an email which contains a link to an outdated article or a broken link, and then tell the site owner you’ve published a fresh, updated article, which could be a great addition to their content.
-Right?
+Sound familiar?
+It’s a tried-and-true method.

-But most of the time, that’s not enough to generate a response.
+But most of the time, that’s not enough to guarantee a response.

-If your email is met with deafening silence, here’s a follow-up email template that can help you:
+If your email is met with deafening silence, here’s a follow-up email template that might help:

 Hey [First Name],

-I know you’re busy managing your business.
+I know you’re busy managing [business or website name].
 And removing a broken link is something that may take too much of your precious time.

 But still, here’s why you should remove bad links from your content: